Steven Rosenfield

 Comments:

 I began practicing law in 1977 working as a poverty law lawyer and continuing that kind of work in private practice.
 My politics is what drives me against the status quo and working in favor of the weaker against the stronger and the less fortunate against the powerful.
 I use the law to empower people without power.
 As I have scaled back on courtroom work, in 2019, I started The Virginia Prisoner Project, Inc. in order to provide legal help for incarcerated people who are injured, physically and/or constitutionally.
-I live with a lot of pain from systemic arthritis, so my goal is to find funding for The Project in order to have a fulltime lawyer and paralegal to represent prisoners or elicit help from big law firms to help rep. prisoners.
-There is a great need in a terribly broken jail/prison system.-attyrosen@aol.com
+I live with a lot of pain from systemic arthritis, and now I will work on memory issues.

 School Story: